rapidsai/docs/releases/planning.md

 ### Focus planning

-Once a **freeze** has occurred for the release that is a WIP (i.e. release `M.B`), then planning for release `M.C` will start.
+Once a **freeze** has occurred for the release that is a WIP (i.e. release `YY.MB`), then planning for release `YY.MC` will start.

 Project Leads
 {: .label .label-blue}

-1. Review all issues in the current WIP release `M.B` and find issues that will slip.
+1. Review all issues in the current WIP release `YY.MB` and find issues that will slip.
-2. Move issues that will not make the release `M.B` to the release board for `M.C`.
+2. Move issues that will not make the release `YY.MB` to the release board for `YY.MC`.
 3. Review each of the tracking boards and examine all issues in the `Future release` columns.
-4. Add issues determined to be in-scope for the `M.C` release to the release board and move the issue to the `Next release` column in the tracking board.
+4. Add issues determined to be in-scope for the `YY.MC` release to the release board and move the issue to the `Next release` column in the tracking board.
-5. Prioritize all issues into columns `P0`, `P1`, or `P2` on the `M.C` release board with input from project leads.
+5. Prioritize all issues into columns `P0`, `P1`, or `P2` on the `YY.MC` release board with input from project leads.
 6. Rank issues within columns `P0`, `P1`, or `P2` to communicate priority for developers.
-7. Review with team on day after release of `M.B` for feedback and input before adopting as the initial release plan.
+7. Review with team on day after release of `YY.MB` for feedback and input before adopting as the initial release plan.